 Walking.
 Transportation can be arranged at an extra cost.

-The Acropolis is on a slippery rocky hill and can be difficult for people with walking issues.
+The Acropolis is on a slippery, rocky hill and can be challenging for people with mobility issues.

 English